-Electricity

-Accessible parts of the wiring were visually inspected without removing fittings.
+, Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.

-The electrical switchgear is located within the under stair cupboard.
-Power points are of 13 amp standard.
+The electrical switchgear is located within the entrance vestibule.
+Power points are of 13amp standard.
+Gas Accessible parts of the system were visually inspected without removing fittings.

-Gas

-Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Gas is from a mains supply.

-Water, plumbing, bathroom fittings

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water piping, where visible, is run in copper and PVC.

-Bathroom fittings incorporate a four-piece suite within the bathroom.

-There is a further WC and wash hand basin within the toilet at ground floor level.

-Heating and hot water

-Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
+Bathroom fittings incorporates a three piece suite within the bathroom.
+Heating and hot water Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.

-Domestic heating is provided by way of a gas warm air unit located within the garage and vents by way of a flue through to roof level.
-This unit serves all main apartments by way of metal ducting.

-Domestic hot water is believed to be provided via a hot water cylinder.
+Domestic heating is provided by way of a combination of electric night storage and panel heaters.
+Domestic hot water is provided via a hot water cylinder located within the attic.
+Drainage Drainage covers etc. were not lifted.

-Drainage

-Drainage covers etc. were not lifted.

 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.